arkieguy/M5Stack-Helium-Mapper/README.md

 ## Required Hardware

 Please note:  If you are a US resident, [Digikey](https://www.digikey.com/) carries MOST of these devices.
-You really should try there first as shipping directly from M5Stack is either expensive or takes a while.
-If you can't find the item on Digiky (their search sucks), try searching for the M5Stack item number from the M5Stack web page.
+You really should try there first as shipping directly from M5Stack is either expensive or takes a while. **Hint:** If you can't find the item on Digiky (their search sucks), try searching for the M5Stack item number from the M5Stack web page.

 * M5Stack [Core](https://m5stack.com/collections/m5-core) ( Black, Gray, Fire or Core2)
 * M5Stack [LoRaWAN Module](https://m5stack.com/collections/m5-module/products/lorawan-modulerhf76-052?variant=30331964325978)